Library Science Internet Resources

 Library Science programs - This American Library Association page links to directories of ALA-accredited library science schools searchable by distance options, course offerings and institution name.

 LISJOBS - Created by Rachel Gordon, this site lists library jobs in the U.S. and abroad.
+This is no longer updated, as of 03/2013.
 Linked to her blog, the site includes an active message forum, job-hunting resources, and an RSS feed.

 LibGig - Launched in late 2007, it bills itself as a “professional networking website…(for) everyone who (works with) information for a living.”